Learning Skills Program

 - Guidance 565 - Directed Study Lab in Algebra II

-The Services component allows students with verified learning disabilities to request special services and accommodations, including priority registration, note taker services, and extended time on exams.
+The Services component allows students with verified learning disabilities to request special services and accommodations, including priority registration, recording lectures, note taking services, and extended time on exams.

 Students may be referred by instructors, counselors, community agencies or may refer themselves.
 An appointment is scheduled for an initial interview where the student and specialist can discuss any problems the student is experiencing in learning and decide whether further assessment is appropriate.